 The agents

-Two background processes run continuously.
-Neither holds a local private key — both sign through Circle's Programmable Wallets.
+Twelve background processes run continuously: the oracle, the market-creator, and ten council personas.
+None of them holds a local private key — every agent signs through Circle's Programmable Wallets.

 Oracle agent